- Home

 The pitfalls of no deposit home loans

 No deposit home loans are pretty much a thing of the past, though there are still a few ways for selected borrowers to get their foot on to the property ladder with little or no deposit.
-That said, it’s important to consider whether these options will be the best choices for you and your personal financial situation.
+It’s important to consider whether these options will be the best choices for you and your personal financial situation.

 How can I get a no deposit home loan?

-Though 100 per cent home loans were available in the past, mortgage lenders no longer offer these products as a rule.
+Though 100% home loans were available in the past, mortgage lenders no longer offer these products as a rule.
+Most no-deposit home loans were phased out of the market following the fallout of the Global Financial Crisis (GFC) in 2008.

-There are three main methods where you could buy a property without saving a deposit:
+Even though you can no longer apply for a 100% home loan as standard anymore, there are still three main methods where you could buy a property without saving a deposit:

 1. Find a guarantor

 Getting a family member to guarantee your loan is one way to get the keys to your first place without a deposit.
-To manage this, your guarantor (usually your parents) will need to have enough usable equity available in their own property that its value can fully guarantee the amount you’d otherwise pay as a deposit.
+Your guarantor (usually your parents) will need to have enough usable equity available in their own property that its value can fully guarantee the amount you’d otherwise pay as a deposit.

 Of course, if in the future you default on your repayments, your guarantor will become responsible for your mortgage.
+Plus, because the equity in your guarantor’s property will be used to guarantee your loan, your guarantor may not be able to put this equity to use elsewhere to support their own financial goals.
 Before applying for a guarantor home loan, it’s essential that everyone understands and accepts the risks and responsibilities involved.

 2. Use equity from another property